Right on time, the lightning bugs are back in Pittsburgh.

 *p.p.s: Readers in nearby counties have been seeing lightning bugs since Memorial Day.
 I didn't notice them in the city until last night.
 Is there a difference in timing or was I not paying attention?

-(video from YouTube)
+(image from video on YouTube)